WholeSurplus/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-no | "No" can be either the article number or the GTIN.
+no | "No" can be either the artikel number or the GTIN.

 ### Response Data